-

 - "小种" (Pinyin Xiǎozhǒng) translates as "small variety" and refers to the small tea bushes used to produce this tea.

-Lapsang Souchong is prized for its deep, rich flavor with hints of smoke, fruit, caramel, and nuts.
+Lapsang Souchong is prized for its deep, rich flavor with notes of smoke, fruit, caramel, and nuts.
 Its unique aroma is achieved through the traditional technique of roasting tea leaves over an open fire of pine logs.

 What makes Lapsang Souchong special?